mk0218/leptos-datatable/README.md

 `data` is validated if the cell datum has same type as its column.
 Macros for creating columns and data rows are supported.

+Please note that the columns and data are not reactive for current release.
+In future releases, their implementation will be modified to use signals.

 ## Basic usage

 ```Rust